Skip to content

 In most cases, you can adjust your bounds with set pixel amounts, or by fractions of another bounds.

-let parent = Bounds::new(0, 0, 200, 100);
+let parent = bounds::size(200, 100);

-// create a new bounds, half as wide as the parent
+// Create a new bounds, half as wide as the parent

 let child = parent.adjust_width_by_fraction(0.5);

-Use your bounds to draw a rectangle
+Using your bounds to draw a rectangle

 Once you have your bounds in the correct position, you can access its values.

-let canvas_bounds = bounds::canvas();
+let screen_bounds = bounds::screen();

-// create a new bounds that is 48 px wide and 14 px tall
+// Create a new bounds that is 48 px wide and 14 px tall

-let bounds = Bounds::with_size(48, 14)
+let bounds = bounds::size(48, 14)

-// move it up 16px
+// Move it up 16px

 .translate_y(-16);